 The COMESA developed the Simplified Trade Regime (STR), which was launched in in 2010 recognising that cross border trade constitutes a significant component of trade in the region.

 The STR aims to formalize informal cross-border trade (ICBT) by putting in place instruments and mechanisms tailored to the trading requirements of small-scale traders that are decentralized to border areas where informal trade is rampant with the view to facilitate ease of access by small traders.
-The STR targets small-scale traders importing and/or exporting goods worth US\$2,000 or less, which are on the Common list of eligible products negotiated and agreed by the two neighbouring countries.
-The STR reduces costs for small traders and increases the speed of crossing the border using a simplified Certificate of Origin and a Simplified Customs Document (SCD) as well as simplified customs clearance procedures.
-The STR has been further simplified by requiring on the simplified customs documents noting the by being on the Common List, products are deemed to be originating.
+The STR targets small-scale traders importing and/or exporting goods worth US\$ 2,000 or less, which are on the Common list of eligible products negotiated and agreed by the two neighbouring countries.
+The STR reduces costs for small traders and increases the speed of crossing the border by the use of a simplified Certificate of Origin and a Simplified Customs Document (SCD) as well as simplified customs clearance procedures.